 This conference has been designed to create collaboration opportunities for educators who wish to discover how other educators, schools, and districts integrate all components of the state assessment system.

-A variety of sessions and key topics, covered over two and a half days, allow for a customized learning experience while minimizing time away from the classroom.
+A variety of sessions and key topics, covered over two days, allow for a customized learning experience while minimizing time away from the classroom.
 Participants will learn, explore, find inspiration and return to the classroom ready to apply new skills and knowledge.

-We look forward to seeing you in Riverside October 6–8, 2020
+We look forward to seeing you in Online October 6–7, 2020

 What our Attendees Said